frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

     -   Maybe the refresh problem, or something else.
 4. Weird movements after BIND, has to restart TX to correct it
     -   Was able to replicate.
 Fixed
+5. Weird Movement after power cycle TX, while the RX is ON
+    -   Was able to reproduce the problem.. is due to not having a setup message received before sending channels.
+        FIXED in both EdgeTX and DSMP v2
-5. On some LemonRX receives, not getting telemetry with DSMP, but same RX works with MultiModule.
+6. On some LemonRX receives, not getting telemetry with DSMP, but same RX works with MultiModule.
     -   Replicated with 1 old Gen2, but not with recent ones.

-<h2>EdgeTX changes Oct 15, 2025 (Serial LemonDSMP interface)</h2>
+<h2>EdgeTX changes as of Oct 21, 2025 (Serial LemonDSMP interface)</h2>

 1. Change message/channels send cycle time from 11ms to 22ms..
 DSMP is expecting to receive in 22ms cycles
     - This was causing 1 edgetx channel refresh message to be lost on every cycle